Understanding your energy bill

 Your customer number and bill period

-What do I owe?
+How much do I owe?

 Your bill doesn’t just cover the cost of the energy you’ve used.
 It also includes VAT, government charges for green and social initiatives, plus your energy company’s running costs.

-This is the day your payment needs to reach your energy provider or - if you pay by Direct Debit - when your payment will come out of your account.
+This is the day your payment needs to reach your energy provider or, if you pay by Direct Debit, when your payment will come out of your account.

-If you’re a British Gas customer, you can call us if you’re having trouble paying your bill.
+If you’re a British Gas customer, you can always contact us if you’re having trouble paying your bill.
 There are lots of ways we can help you, including working with you to create a more manageable payment plan.

 Some energy providers will use your bill to offer you cheaper tariffs that might be a better fit for you.
 It’s a good idea to compare these with your current rates and see if it makes sense to switch.
 Or, you can compare your current tariff with those offered by other energy companies to see if you’re better off changing supplier.